worldwideweasel/G.N.O.S.I.S.-General-Operator/README.md

 The module has 8 touchpads that control two rows of CV outputs.
 Individual step outs can be switched between Trigger, Gate and Off.
 Inputs are: clock, direction, reset, zero and mode (wenn high, touchpads don’t trigger TGate, only pressure out) inputs.
 Outputs are: CVmerge (16 step combined CV output), CV1 (upper row), CV2 (lower row), Trigger Out, TGate (triggered by touchpads) and pressure Out.

+You can find a short demo on youtube: [G.N.O.S.I.S. – General Operator demo](https://youtu.be/8PTaAUhxWdE?si=QkVwg7gWPGAJ-cuZ)

 This is a fully open-source project.
 You can find the schematics, KiCad files, BOM, firmware and gerbers on GitHub.

 Copyright (C) 2026 Fred Roessler (fretze@posteo.de).